V. S. Naipaul: 1956–1958: Early Trinidad novels

 With many West Indian writers now active in England, Caribbean Voices was judged to have achieved its purpose and slated to terminate in August 1958.
 Naipaul's relations with his BBC employers began to fray.
-Despite three years of hosting the program and three completed novels, he had been unable to make the transition to mainstream BBC programming.
+Despite three years of hosting the programme and three completed novels, he had been unable to make the transition to mainstream BBC programming.
 He claimed later that he was told those jobs were reserved for Europeans.
-In July 1958, after arriving late for a program, Naipaul was reprimanded by the producers, and, in his words, "broke with the BBC."
+In July 1958, after arriving late for a program, Naipaul was reprimanded by the producers, and, in his words, "broke with the BBC".

 With promotional help from Andre Deutsh, Naipaul's novels would soon receive critical acclaim.
 The Mystic Masseur was awarded the John Llewellyn Rhys Prize in 1958, and Miguel Street the Somerset Maugham Award in 1961, W. Somerset Maugham himself approving the first-ever selection of a non-European.